mcuringa/think-js/code-listings.md

 ### Using repl.it

-Online code examples in this book are hosted on <repl.it>.
+Online code examples in this book are hosted on <https://repl.it>.
 Called "repls", these source files and programs can be edited and run online, and can be easily **forked** (remixed) and shared.
 Several types of repls are available: blank templates for working on practice exercises and labs, solutions to